Simizfo/WSATools/README.md

 Inside Windows, the most technical and fantastic Windows-related community chat on telegram.
 This is where the magic happens.
 [Join us!](https://t.me/insidewindows) Note: Please don't discuss WSATools bugs there.
 Report them here!

 Disclaimer: WSATools is not a product made by Microsoft, and it's in no way related to them.
-It's not related to Google or Amazon either.
+It's not related to Google/Alphabet or Amazon either.